frederic-perez/AmE-dictionary/data/idioms.md

 __under (one’s) watch__ A situation where someone is responsible for overseeing or supervising a particular task, project, or group of people.
 It implies that the person in question has the duty of ensuring that everything runs smoothly and according to plan.
 __under (one’s) wing__ :two: Under one’s care, protection, or tutelage. _Our parents died when we were quite young, so my aunt took us under her wing._
 __under (one’s)/the skin__ __1__ Inherently; essentially.
 In this usage, “the” is used between “under” and “skin.” _She’s really a sweet girl under the skin—her sassy attitude just gets in the way of that sometimes._ __2__ Said of something that is a source of irritation.
 In this usage, a personal pronoun is used between “under” and “skin.” _I just can’t stand Dean’s voice, so everything he says gets under my skin._ __3__ Said of someone or something that one is obsessing about.
 In this usage, a personal pronoun is used between “under” and “skin.” _I can’t get that beautiful girl I met earlier off my mind.
 She’s just under my skin now._
+__under false pretenses__ :smiling_imp: With a false impression created through intentional misrepresentation.
 __under fire__ :three: Subject to intense criticism or judgment. _You will definitely come under fire if they find out that you were responsible for the printing error._
 __under one’s belt__
 __under one’s thumb__
 __under pressure__ Facing or enduring something such as pressure or a deadline.
 __under scrutiny__ :two::hammer:
 __under the aegis of__ Under the protection, sponsorship, or patronage of; under the supervision, control, or management of. _This course will be offered under the aegis of the English Department._
-__under the guise of (something)__
+__under the guise of (something)__ :two::hammer::smiling_imp:
 __under the gun__
 __under the hood__ :two::hammer:
 __under the radar__ Doing something without other people noticing.
 __under the sun__ :three: It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ :two: To feel ill.
 __under the yolk__
-__under-promise and over-deliver__ To avoid raising expectations in order to subsequently exceed them.
+__under-promise and over-deliver__ :two: To avoid raising expectations in order to subsequently exceed them.
 Used as a strategy to ensure the satisfaction of one’s client, customer, boss, etc. Also spelled without hyphens. _I want all of our customer service representatives to under-promise and over-deliver, so that all experiences with our company are positive ones._
 __undivided/full/complete attention__ Concentration on what someone is doing or saying. _Please give the speaker your undivided/full/complete attention._
 __unf*ckwithable__ :dart: A Definition: “When you’re truly at peace and in touch with yourself.
 Nothing anyone says or does bothers you and no negativity can touch you.” —Vishen Lakhiani, _The Code of the Extraordinary Mind_
 __unheard of__ :seven: Extremely uncommon or unusual; beyond belief.
 Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors’ decisions._